ory/fosite/README.md

 ## Motivation

-Why write another OAuth2 server side library for Go Lang?

-Other libraries are perfect for a non-critical set ups, but [fail](https://github.com/RangelReale/osin/issues/107) to comply with advanced security requirements.
-Additionally, the frameworks we analyzed did not support extension of the OAuth2 protocol easily.
-But OAuth2 is an extensible framework.
-Your OAuth2 should as well.
-This is unfortunately not an issue exclusive to Go's eco system but to many others as well.

-Fosite was written because [Hydra](https://github.com/ory-am/hydra) required a more secure and extensible OAuth2 library then the one it was using.
-We quickly realized, that OAuth2 implementations out there are *not secure* nor *extensible, so we decided to write one *that is*.
+Fosite was written because our OAuth2 and OpenID Connect service [Hydra](https://github.com/ory-am/hydra) required a secure and extensible OAuth2 library.
+We had to realize that nothing matching our requirements was out there, so we decided to build it ourselves.

 ## A word on quality